Party of European Socialists: European Council and Council of Ministers

 Party-alignment at the European Council is often loose, but has been the basis of some intergovernmental cooperation.
-At present five countries are led by a PES-affiliated leader, who represents that state at the European Council: Germany (Olaf Scholz), Spain (Pedro Sánchez), Malta (Robert Abela), and Denmark (Mette Frederiksen).
+At present five countries are led by a PES-affiliated leader, who represents that state at the European Council: Spain (Pedro Sánchez), Malta (Robert Abela), and Denmark (Mette Frederiksen).

 The makeup of national delegations to the Council of Ministers is at some times subject to coalitions: for the above governments led by a PES party, that party may not be present in all Council configurations; in other governments led by non-PES parties a PES minister may be its representative for certain portfolios.
 PES is in coalition in the following countries: Romania, Belgium, Slovenia and Estonia.